streamr-app/streamr-api/README.md

 ## Contributing

 To contribute, put your changes inside a separate branch.
-Write some tests for it, validate that they work by running `mix test`, and ensure that your changes match our styleguide by running `mix dogma`.
+Write some tests for it, validate that they work and that your style matches our styleguide by running `$ bin/test`.
 If everything passes, open up a Pull Request for review!

 Travis CI is used to help ensure that no failing test or bad style gets past a review.
 If you haven't tested your code or linted it, Travis CI will catch it.